Skip to main content

 The Malignant Narcissist: Serial Killer by Proxy

 No one is more dangerous than a malignant narcissist.
-These folks are evil personified and consistently exhibit extreme personality traits that combine cruelty, deceit, and an unmitigated thirst for control, regardless of the circumstances.
+These folks are evil personified and consistently exhibit extreme personality traits that combine cruelty, deceit, and an unmitigated thirst for control regardless of the circumstances.
 When such an individual gains power—whether in politics, business, or on a personal level—the consequences can be devastating.
 Though rarely for them.
 Unlike your run of the mill narcissist who may be self-centered and attention-seeking but still functions within societal norms, the malignant narcissist doesn't believe that rules or laws apply to them.
-Therefore, granting them any degree of authority invites despair and often, death.
+Therefore, granting them any degree of authority invites certain despair and often, death.

 Unfortunately, they're everywhere.
+Stay vigilant.
+Recognize the signs.

 Popular posts from this blog